Study: Consumers ambivalent about deep fake content

 Lou Covey is the Chief Editor for Cyber Protection Magazine.
 In 50 years as a journalist he covered American politics, education, religious history, women’s fashion, music, marketing technology, renewable energy, semiconductors, avionics.
 He is currently focused on cybersecurity and artificial intelligence.
 He published a book on renewable energy policy in 2020 and is writing a second one on technology aptitude.
 He hosts the Crucial Tech podcast.

-One thought on “Study: Consumers ambivalent about deep fake content
+2 thoughts on “Study: Consumers ambivalent about deep fake content

 Leave a Reply